 Tiramisu is said to have originated in the Veneto region of Italy but has evolved over the years to become popular in many other parts of the world.
 This is why different regions have their own variations on the classic.
 So, for example, in Tuscany and Piedmont, you can find versions with dark chocolate shavings; in Friuli Venezia Giulia and Trentino-Alto Adige, there are recipes with yogurt or lemon liqueur, while, in Europe’s north, there are recipes made with fruit instead of espresso.

 You can find unusual combinations in America and Japan, like cheesecake tiramisu or even tiramisu cake pops!
+And they’re delicious!

 No matter where it comes from, though, all these different varieties are variations on one theme – the original tiramisu.
 Isn’t it fascinating how something that originated hundreds of years ago can come back in thousands of different forms?
 What fascinates me more, though, is that each and every variation I have tried up until now, and I have tried many, has left me asking for another piece!

-Other variations also include coffee or espresso syrups, liqueurs such as amaretto or brandy, fruits such as strawberries or raspberries added to the custard layer, and more modern ingredients like dark chocolate or crushed nuts sprinkled on top.
+Some other variations also include coffee or espresso syrups, liqueurs such as amaretto or brandy, fruits such as strawberries or raspberries added to the custard layer, and more modern ingredients like dark chocolate or crushed nuts sprinkled on top.